BahnAstro/FINASTRO/README.md

 # FINASTRO
-Research on financial market based on astrology and astronomy.
+Research on financial market and natural diasters based on astrology and astronomy.